CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 ### A time when I disproved something I believed

+S:

+T:

+A:

+R:

 ## Hire and develop the best

+> Leaders raise the performance bar with every hire and promotion.
+They recognize exceptional talent, and willingly move them throughout the organization.
+Leaders develop leaders and take seriously their role in coaching others.
+We work on behalf of our people to invent mechanisms for development like Career Choice.
 ### Tell me about a time when you mentored someone.

 S: My job in China as an outdoor educator had a pay system that depended on your ability to perform certain activities.
 The road block for many of our Chinese staff to get a promotion was them lacking the ability to swim.